Oghma-Infinium/Vagabond/README.md

 It is possible that you may encounter an error with Wabbajack when installing.
 Some common issues are listed below.

 - Could not download **X**:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
-If you decide to manually download it, make sure to place the file(s) inside the folder you set as the `Resource Download Location` in the [Downloading and Installing Vagabond](#downloading-and-installing-vagabond) step.
+If you decide to manually download it, make sure to place the file(s) inside the folder you set as the `Resource Download Location` in the [Downloading and Installing Vagabond](#downloading-and-installing-vagabond) section.

 - **X** is not a whitelisted download: